Alcohol, Tobacco, Vaping, Marijuana And Other Drugs

 - Have small talks more often, especially throughout the adolescent years.

-- Talking on a regular basis builds trust and your tween will be less likely to use substances if they have a strong relationship with their parents and caregivers.
+- Talking on a regular basis builds trust and your teen will be less likely to use substances if they have a strong relationship with their parents and caregivers.

 - Have a lot of short discussions, which are more effective than having one “big” talk.
 Taking the time while driving, hiking, and having dinner makes the conversation more comfortable and less intimidating